Virtual-World-RE/NeoGF/README.md

 * afs_rebuild.csv - Edit this file according to the configuration used in afs_rebuild.conf for rebuilding the AFS.

 ### filename_resolver.csv
+When there is a FD with duplicated filenames, extracted files with duplicated names use "filename **(N)**.ext" with N:Integer.
+Pack doesn't change the FD filenames.
+This file is used to match unpacked_filenames to an index in the TOC/FD during pack keeping the original name.

-When there is a FD, new names use "filename (N).ext" format with N:Integer.
-Each line contains a couple of "index/unpacked_filename".
-If there is no FD in the AFS, files are named with their index, for instance: "00000002" for the third file.
-You can use the resolver to rename files using the index like this: "2/my_new_filename.ext".
-Then during pack afstool.py will auto detect the file and put it at the right index.
+Each lines of this csv contains a couple of "index/unpacked_filename".
+If there is no FD in the AFS, files are named with their index, for instance: "00000000" for the first file.
+You can use the resolver to rename unpacked files using the TOC index like this: "0/my_new_filename.ext".
+Then during pack afstool.py will auto detect the unpacked_file and put it at the right index.

 ### afs_rebuild.conf
 All offsets and indexes are stored in hexadecimal with 0x prefix: 0xabcdef.
 Use auto when it's possible.